 Three Tools Your PPC Company Probably isn’t Using to Optimize Your Search Campaign

 Have you heard this pitch?
-PPC Managment Company X has an API that plugs directly into Google’s search engine and they are able to instantaneously adjust bids for the highest quality traffic at the lowest price.
+PPC Management Company X has an API that plugs directly into Google’s search engine and they are able to instantaneously adjust bids for the highest quality traffic at the lowest price.
 Sounds good right?
 The question I have is; how do they know it’s the highest quality traffic if they don’t have access to your analytics?

 Search Marketing Optimization or Hubris?